clandestinolibre/libre-css/README.md

 </div>
 ```

----

 ## JavaScript Library

-LibreCSS includes a **small JavaScript library** for essential browser features.
+LibreCSS includes a small JavaScript library for essential browser features.
 JavaScript is optional and only used where needed.

----

 ### General Rules